build-on-aws/content/posts/three-tips-for-reinvent/index.md

 Most of the parties are listed on this third-party website [conferenceparties.com](https://conferenceparties.com/reinvent2023/).
 So keep this link handy and get ready to party Vegas style! 🥳

 There are activities like the 5K run, Rec Centre, Pickleball tournament and more where you can have fun and connect with fellow attendees.
-You can find this [year's fun activities](https://reinvent.awsevents.com/community/#competition).
+You can find [this year's fun activities](https://reinvent.awsevents.com/community/#competition).

 ### Collect contacts

 It is important to maintain the connections you have built throughout the event.
-Do ensure you collect business cards (if folks still give out those) or quickly [use a LinkedIn QR Code to Connect with Members](https://www.linkedin.com/help/linkedin/answer/a525286/using-a-linkedin-qr-code-to-connect-with-members):
+Do ensure you collect business cards (if folks still give out those) or quickly [use a LinkedIn QR Code to Connect](https://www.linkedin.com/help/linkedin/answer/a525286/using-a-linkedin-qr-code-to-connect-with-members):

 - **Step 1** : Open LinkedIn app, and click on the Search bar on the top: